jportela/redux-saga-persistence/README.md

 Watch the example at work here: http://www.joaoportela.com/redux-saga-persistence

+## Update Notes

+At the time the blog post was created, the `redux-saga` project was running at version `0.9.5`.
+Over the past year the library changed quite a bit, with some breaking changes, so I updated the example code to work with the most recent version of the library (`15.0.3` at the moment).
+The blog post wasn't updated though, if you want to check the exact version of the example that was working on `0.9.5` check https://github.com/jportela/redux-saga-persistence/tree/0.9.5

+The following changes were done:

+* Changed from `fork` to `spawn`, because we want to keep the process detached
+* Added the `sagaMiddleware.run(sagas);` to the store
+* Simplified the `Lock` system by removing `isLocked` since the `<Task>.isRunning()` method provides similar functionality
+* Removed the try/catch block in `debounceSave` because
+* Updated webpack from v1 to v2
+* Added yarn as the dependency manager

 ## Scope

 This persistence mechanism uses the local storage as an example, but it's intended to be used with a server (for true asynchronous persistence).
 It assumes that you’ll save the whole state to the server (although you can easily select just a subset of it).
 The save operation follows these requirements: